-We don’t guarantee improvements to your website’s search engine ranking, but the web pages that we develop are accessible to search engines.
+We don’t guarantee improvements to your website’s search engine ranking, but the web pages we develop are accessible to search engines.

 A fast, mobile friendly website that follows best practices in web design is likely to do well in search results, however certain factors are beyond our control, such as back links from other websites and indeed the ranking algorithms employed by various search engines.
 See our page on SEO for more information.

 We don’t want to limit your ability to change your mind.
 The price is based on the number of days/weeks that we estimate we’ll need to accomplish everything you’ve told us you want to achieve, but we’re happy to be flexible.
 If you want to change your mind or add anything new, that won’t be a problem as we’ll provide a separate estimate for the additional work.

 Reasonable alterations might include changing some prices or opening hours; perhaps adding a few images or changing contact details on an occasional basis.
 All of that is fine and we can generally do this quickly for free.
 Realistically we cannot spend hours every week adding new products or radically changing your website for free.
 In cases like these you probably want a Bespoke solution that includes a CMS.

 We’ll carry out our work in accordance with good industry practice and at the standard expected from a suitably qualified person with relevant experience.

 That said, we are human and cannot guarantee that our work will be 100% error-free, therefore we can’t be liable to you or any third-party for damages, including lost profits, lost savings or other incidental, consequential or special damages, even if you’ve advised us of them.